A diagnostic project

 On Moral Autonomy and the Crisis of the West

-The argument is that the disorder we see at every scale—in private life, in public discourse, in the institutions we once trusted—proceeds from a common root: the assumption that moral judgements are our own to make, answerable to nothing beyond the self or the group.
+The short book, Seeing the Pattern, shows that much of the disorder around us—in private life, in public discourse, in the institutions we once trusted—proceeds from a common root.
+Once called sin, it is the assumption that moral judgements are our own to make, answerable to nothing beyond the self or the group.

 The unexpected possibility arises that some of our most conspicuous failures are not caused by moral indifference, but by moral seriousness—our very desire to be and do good—that can no longer withstand necessary correction.
 Kindness that doesn’t work.